Armed robbery suspect hospitalized after leading Richland deputies on chase

 Deputies say they responded to an armed robbery at the Food Lion at 11107 Broad River Road in Irmo just before 10:30 pm Monday.

-The man suspected of robbing the store then led deputies on a chase that went into Lexington County and then back into Richland County, before ending in Eastover when authorities used stop sticks to deflate the wheels on the suspect's vehicle.
+The man, Michael Lamoant Bannister, 57, is suspected of robbing the store then leading deputies on a chase that went into Lexington County and then back into Richland County, before ending in Eastover when authorities used stop sticks to deflate the wheels on Bannister's vehicle.

 The man was treated by EMS at the scene and was taken to a local hospital for further treatment.